-UPDATES FROM NEH ON COVID-19 AND THE CARES ACT
+UPDATES FROM NEH ON COVID-19, THE CARES ACT, AND THE AMERICAN RESCUE PLAN ACT

 As America confronts the unprecedented challenges created by the coronavirus pandemic, NEH is closely monitoring the impact of COVID-19 on humanities institutions and the communities they serve.

-Check this page for regular updates on NEH funding opportunities related to the Coronavirus Aid, Relief, and Economic Security (CARES) Act and resources for cultural organizations affected by the coronavirus.
+Check this page for regular updates on NEH funding opportunities related to the 2021 American Rescue Plan (ARP) Act, the 2020 Coronavirus Aid, Relief, and Economic Security (CARES) Act, and resources for cultural organizations affected by the coronavirus.

 FAQs – Funding for NEH Applicants and Grantees Impacted by the Coronavirus